mfer/ptasgig/README.md

 This project is being interrupted for unkwon period...
-You can follow this other with common objectivesÇ https://github.com/mfer/mrs.git
+You can follow this other with common objectives: https://github.com/mfer/mrs.git

 PTASGIG